-Positioned strategically to protect the southern terminus of the Panama Canal at Panama Bay, the US Army Fort Amador is our first stop of the day.
-Named for the first president of Panama, Manuel Amador Guerrero, the fort served as an US Army base, until 1999 when it was turned over to Panama.
+Positioned strategically to protect the southern terminus of the Panama Canal at Panama Bay, the U.S. Army Fort Amador is our first stop of the day.
+Named for the first president of Panama, Manuel Amador Guerrero, the fort served as an US Army base until 1999, when it was turned over to Panama.

 Later, tour the Frank Gehry-designed BioMuseo.
 This is Gehry’s first and only design in Central America and features over 30,000 feet of gallery space with eight exhibits dedicated to the history of the isthmus and its extraordinary biodiversity.

-Departing from our hotel, we make our way through the Canal Zone towards the northern terminus of this massive human-made waterway, where Punta Toro juts into the Caribbean Sea.
+Departing from our hotel, we make our way through the Canal Zone toward the northern terminus of this massive human-made waterway, where Punta Toro juts into the Caribbean Sea.
 Our destination today is the San Lorenzo Protected Area.
-Here, experience the dazzling biodiversity of one of Panama’s little-known and more rarely-explored natural gems.
+Here, experience the dazzling biodiversity of one of Panama’s little-known and rarely explored natural gems.
 On our walks into the trails, among the verdant green of the forest, we listen for mantled howler monkeys and watch for the movement and color of tropical birds in the canopy including yellow-throated toucans and slaty-tailed trogons.
 On the ground and lower down may be poison dart frogs and blue morpho butterflies.
 Although much less commonly seen, northern tamandua anteaters are here.
 As we explore, we may be watched by ocelots or even the legendary jaguar, remaining hidden from view in the thick vegetation of the tropical forest.